Do Go On - 206 - Dungeons and Dragons

 Yeah, I don't know.

-I didn't realize those were real things.
+I didn't realize what was a real place.

 Maybe it is.

-That's got an animal book.
 Oh, that's cool.
-Tiger

 The tiger from the crow's nest.

-Tiger from the crow's nest.
+Tiger from the crow's.

-And that's a druid, did you say?
+And she's, that's a druid, did you say?

 Yeah, druid.

-Druid tiger.
+Druid, tiger.

-Wow, and also an awl.
+Wow, and also an ork.

 How cool.

-Thank you so much, Jillian plant.
+Thank you so much, Gillian Plant,

-You got Dam legend from crow's nest in Queensland.
+you goddamn legend from crow's nest in Queensland.

 That's blown me away.

-I'd also love to thank from Holy Moly Halifax
+I'd also love to thank from

-in Nova Scotia Canada.
+Holy moly Halifax in Nova Scotia, Canada.

 Leslie McLeod.